-As part of the implementation of the recast Capital Adequacy Directive and the Banking Consolidation Directive in the UK from January 2007, provisions relating to a firm's systems and controls for liquidity risk have been introduced in SYSC 11 and provisions concerning stress testing and scenario analysis are introduced in GENPRU 1.2.30R.
+As part of the implementation of the recast Capital Adequacy Directive and the Banking Consolidation Directive in the UK from January 2007, provisions relating to a firm's systems and controls for liquidity risk are given effect in BIPRU 12.3 and provisions concerning stress testing and scenario analysis are introduced in BIPRU 12.4 and GENPRU 1.2.30R.
 The relevant rules implement part of Article 22 and Annex V of the Banking Consolidation Directive.
-This chapter and chapter LM sets out the FSA's framework for monitoring the liquidity of banks authorised for the purposes of the Act to determine whether the above requirements are met.
+This chapter, chapter LM and BIPRU 12.3 and 12.4 set out the FSA's framework for monitoring the liquidity of banks authorised for the purposes of the Act to determine whether the above requirements are met.